Columbia, SC Personal Injury Lawyers

 This can help ensure that you are compensated appropriately for your injuries.

-How Long Do You Have to File a Personal Injury Claim in South Carolina?
+How Long Do You Have to File a Personal Injury Claim in Columbia, SC

 South Carolina’s statute of limitations governs personal injury claims.
 The statute of limitations sets a deadline for a plaintiff to file a civil complaint.
 Under the law, a plaintiff has three years from the date of the accident or event to file a personal injury lawsuit.
 This deadline applies to cases arising from negligence, including car accidents, slip and falls, or premises liability claims.
 The three-year period typically begins counting from the date of the accident.